jasonumiker/kubernetes-training/README.md

 You don't have to put all of those settings but I wanted to put them all explicitly on what they default to so that you can see what options are available and what their defaults are.
 You can learn more about them in the K8s documentation [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes)

-In short, the livenessProbe controls whether a Pod should be restarted due to it behind unhealthy (as an attempt to heal it) vs. the readinessProbe which is used to decide whether a Service should send it traffic or not.
+In short, the livenessProbe controls whether a Pod should be restarted due to it being unhealthy (as an attempt to heal it) vs. the readinessProbe which is used to decide whether a Service should send it traffic or not.
 In AWS these two things are often combined - but separating them into different endpoints and behaviors can be very useful.

 The app that you go to on http://localhost:8000 not only tells you if each of these is healthy but it also lets you toggle them between behind healthy and unhealthy.